 The States perceived the need for the OSCE to have operational capabilities, and began to establish institutions to translate principles into practice, and to respond to the new threats.
-The States established a Council of Ministers of foreign ministers from the participating States; a Committee of Senior Officials (CSO) to assist the Council and manage day-to-day business; the Chairman-in-Office, a foreign minister who, in addition to being the foreign minister of his or her own country, would have overall responsibility for the executive action of the OSCE for a year; and regular summit meetings of Heads of State or Government.
+The States established a Council of Ministers of foreign ministers from the participating States; a Committee of Senior Officials (CSO) to assist the Council and manage day-to-day business; the Chairman-in-Office (CiO), a foreign minister who, in addition to being the foreign minister of his or her own country, would have overall responsibility for the executive action of the OSCE for a year; and regular summit meetings of Heads of State or Government.

 The States established institutions such as a Secretariat to provide administrative support, a Conflict Prevention Center, and a Forum for Security Cooperation.
-Particularly important was the establishment of the Office for Democratic Institutions and Human Rights (ODIHR) to help develop and monitor national electoral institutions, local and central government and parliamentary structures, the judiciary, and ombudsman institutions.
-The OSCE also began to work out concepts and methods for conflict prevention and crisis management, such as "OSCE Missions" that would provide an international presence and facilitate political processes in States.
+Particularly important was the establishment of the Office for Democratic Institutions and Human Rights (ODIHR) to help the States implement their commitments regarding rights and freedoms, to include helping the new democracies develop local and central government and parliamentary structures, the judiciary, and electoral institutions and the election process.
+The OSCE also began to work out concepts and methods for conflict prevention and crisis management, such as "OSCE Missions" that would provide an international presence and facilitate political processes in particular States.

 The Reemergence of Ethnic Conflict.
-In November 1990 the Heads of State or Government met in Paris for their first summit meeting since 1975, a meeting that formally ended nearly half a century of East and West confrontation.
-The Summit marked the high-water point of the 1989-1990 political watershed in Europe, and in that spirit of optimism, the Heads of State or Government signed the Charter of Paris for a New Europe, a document that embodied the new common values of the OSCE community.
+In November 1990 the Heads of State or Government met in Paris for their first summit meeting since 1975, a meeting that formally ended nearly half a century of East-West confrontation.
+The Summit marked the high point of the 1989-1990 political watershed in Europe, and in that spirit of optimism, the Heads of State or Government signed the Charter of Paris for a New Europe, a document that embodied the new common values and vision of the OSCE community.48